precisionomics/PoolHap2.0/README.md

 *sample10.read1.fastq \tab sample10.read2.fastq<br>*
 Each row is an observation(sample), and each name is separated by tab.

-For 10x linked reads, the folder name for each pool should be listed in the file:
+For 10x linked reads, the folder name for each pool should be listed in the file:<br>
 *#header information such as project name<br>* *sample1<br>*
 *sample2<br>*